Joao4569/ocean-basket-restaurant/README.md

 3. Click on the "Create app" button.
 4. Once you return to your dashboard, click in the resources tab.
 5. In the field where you can search for Add-ons, type in postgres and select "Heroku Postgres" result from the search.
-6. There will be an alert window diaplayed on your screen, select the appropriate plan from the dropdown list and click on the "Submit Order Form" button.
+6. There will be an alert window displayed on your screen, select the appropriate plan from the dropdown list and click on the "Submit Order Form" button.
 7. Click on the settings tab.
-8. Click on the "Reveal Config Vars" button.
+8. Click on the "Reveal Config var's" button.

-### Setting up Config Vars
+### Setting up Config var's

 1. Copy the address next to the `DATABASE_URL`, starting with `postgres://....`
 2. Create an `env.py` file in the same directory as the `manage.py` file in order to store your secret environment variables.